usama-8738/Basic-Redux-Store/README.md

 ## Features

-- Increment the counter by 1.
+- Increment the counter by 100.
-- Decrement the counter by 1.
+- Decrement the counter by 100.
-- Reset the counter to 0.
 - Demonstrates Redux state management with actions, reducers, and the store.
 - Simple and beginner-friendly example for learning Redux.